 The diverse seclusions, mentioned in this brief retrospect, do not constitute an exhaustive account of Baba's past seclusions.
-He went through many more seclusions during the last 28 years of his life, characterized by incomparable peace and serenity underlying his dynamic and multifarious activities.
-The seclusions, which have been hitherto described, have been picked at random to correspond with some of the earlier and important phases of Baba's activities.
+He went through many more seclusions during the last 28 years of his life, characterised by incomparable peace and serenity underlying his dynamic and multifarious activities.
+The seclusions, which have been hitherto described, have been picked at random phases of Baba's activities.
 But it is in no way suggested that they were necessarily more important than other periods of seclusion, of which no note has been taken here.
 Since, the special characteristic of the seclusions is Baba's internal work, it is quite possible he finished some of his most important works in the course of the lesser known seclusions, not included in the foregoing description.
-The description of some typical seclusions, collectively provides only a suitable introductory prelude to the main theme of our account-the Great Seclusion at Meherazad in 1949.
-This prelude has clearly shown that a seclusion of some sort or the other has always introduced a new phase of Baba's changing activities
+The description of some typical seclusions, collectively provides only a suitable introductory prelude to the main theme of our account-the Great Seclusion at Maherazad in 1949.
+This prelude has clearly shown that a seclusion of some sort or the other has always introduced a new phase of Baba's changing activities.